SolaceSamples/solace-samples-cloudfoundry-java/_docs/secure-session.md

 ## Goals

 The goal of this tutorial is to demonstrate how to connect to the Solace Messaging service instance using TLS.
-This tutorial will show you how to establish a connection to the solace messaging service using both self-signed and Certificate Authority approved certificates.
+This tutorial will show you how to establish a connection to the solace pubsub service using both self-signed and Certificate Authority approved certificates.

 ## Assumptions